CHIRP: A Fine-Grained Benchmark for Open-Ended Response Evaluation in Vision-Language Models: CHIRP

 The questions created are classified in 8 distinct categories: \textbf{descriptive analysis, inferential reasoning, contextual understanding, emotional and psychological understanding, ethical evaluations, abstract understanding, creative and subjective analysis, and visual aesthetics evaluation.} Detailed descriptions and examples of these categories can be found in Appendix \ref{appendix:chirp-details}.

-Unlike many datasets that rely on pre-existing images, our approach allows us to generate images specifically tailored for thought-provoking questions and detailed analysis.
+Unlike many datasets that rely on pre-existing images, our approach allows us to generate images specifically tailored to our thought-provoking questions and detailed analysis.
 This also removes the risk of the model having seen the image in training.
 Moreover, we eliminate the risk of evaluating models on contaminated images as all of them were validated by hand.
+A sample text-image pair of the CHIRP dataset can be seen in Appendix \ref{appendix:chirp-evals-details}.